Meaning & Background #

 Example of a file path: C: /user/musik/charts/shaun.baker.mp3

 If this title or folder is moved, renamed, or deleted from your PC or the external hard drive, UltraMixer can no longer find the way to this file and marks the corresponding title in the FileArchive with a red exclamation mark.
+The same applies if you move your UltraMixer to a new PC, but did not move your music files.

 In addition, you can manually change drive letters and file paths using the “Customize FileArchive Paths” option, and thus show UltraMixer the right way again.